nivisi/dart_pull_request_use_case_validator/README.md

 ### Validation rules

 - The name of a use case file ends with `_use_case.dart`;
-- The file must contain only one class;
 - That class must match the file name, e.g. for `my_super_use_case.dart` it would be `MySuperUseCase`;
 - The use case class must contain only one callable public method.
 The name of that method is configurable, see below.

-### Configurable parameters

-#### `method-name`

-Desired public callable method of a use case.

-#### `approve-message`

-The message that is printed in the approve review message.

 ## Setup

-- Create a workflow file in the root of your project under this path: `.github/workflow/your_file_name.yml`
+- Create a workflow file in the root of your project under this path: `.github/workflows/your_file_name.yml`
-- Declare the workflow:
+- Declare the workflow!
+You can find the list of available inputs in the example below

   ```
   name: PR Use Cases Validation

   on:
      pull_request:
        types:
+        # Configure these types yourself!
         - opened
         - edited
         - reopened
         - synchronize

      workflow_dispatch:

   jobs:
     pr_usecases_validation:

       runs-on: ubuntu-latest

       steps:
       - name: Checkout
         uses: actions/checkout@v2
       - name: Validate PR Use Cases
         uses: nivisi/dart_pull_request_use_case_validator@0.0.2
         with:
+           # GitHub Access Token
+           # Required.
+Default is ${{ github.token }}
            github-token: ${{ github.token }}

+           # Desired public callable method of a use case.
+           # Required.
+Default is «run»
-             method-name: run # Optional
+           method-name: run

+           # The message that is printed in the approve review message.
+           # Optional.
+Default is «The use cases for this pull requests were implemented correctly!
+Good job 👍»
-             approve-message: Great job # Optional
+           approve-message: Great job

+           # Whether a use case file must contain only one class.
+           # Required.
+Default is «true»
+           single-class-in-file: true
   ```
 - That's it!
 The action now will validate your code base on pull requests 🙂